openhab/openhab-docs/tutorials/migration.md

   Add 'legend=true' to restore the chart's legend.

 ### Rules
-  * test your rules using commands in Karaf console (`smarthome:status`, `smarthome:send/smarthome:update` to simulate `sendCommand()/updates`).
-You can even do this on a OH2 install that has no "active" devices while you still run OH1.
+Test your rules using commands in Karaf console.
+Use smarthome:send to send a command, smarthome:update to update an Item's state, and smarthome:status to get an Item's state.
+Use smarthome --help for more details.
+These can be used to simulate events that can trigger a rule, even in an installation without "active" devices.
+Potential pitfalls in rules code:
   * All references to org.openhab.* in imports and class references should be removed.
 All of these classes are automatically included and have moved.
   * import org.joda.time.* statements should also be removed, they are also included by default.
   * To test for Items with an Undefined state replace `if(MyItem.state == Undefined)` with `if(MyItem.state == NULL)`.